UB.109T: Guidance

 This intensely manual process was not suitable for the UB.109T concept, the process would have to be highly automated in order to guide mass attacks.
 It was also not suitable for attacks against more than one target at a time unless there were multiple ground stations.
 A further complication was that the launches might take place only minutes after the missile arrived at its launch location.
 Any pre-mission setup had to be simplified as much as possible, and any site-specific measurements could not require information to be sent to the launcher.
 The TRAMP system solved these problems with two changes to the original Oboe concept.

 First, to deal with the problem of handling mass raids, the interrogation signals sent out from the ground station were varied in their pulse repetition frequency (PRF).
 The transponder on the missile had a delay line system that allowed it to filter out any signal with different PRFs, thereby only responding to a ground station when it sent out that missile's particular PRF.
 The ground stations cycled through a set of sixty-four PRFs, thereby allowing any one station to control that many missiles.
-For launch, the crew simply selected one of the PRFs of the stations aiming at their target.
+For launch, the missile crew simply selected one of the PRFs of the stations aiming at their target.
 With several such systems operating against separated targets, hundreds of missiles could be guided at once.

 As with Oboe, prior to the mission each guidance station set a delay system that represented the distance from the station to its selected target.
-Basic operation was the same; the missile was queried and the time between query and response measured the distance between the missile and station.
-This measured value was then electrically subtracted from the pre-selected delay.
+Basic operation was the same; the missile was "interrogated" and the time between transmission and response measured the distance between the missile and station.
+This measured value was then electrically subtracted from the pre-selected delay in the same fashion as Oboe.
 The result was the "residual range".
-The station then sent out two new pulses, one immediately after the reception of the missile's signal, and a second after a delay representing the residual range.
+The station then sent out two new pulses on the same PRF, one immediately after the reception of the missile's signal, and a second after a delay representing the residual range.